metabolomicstats/ExNormalizeMets/README.md

 #### Installation and Usage

-For a detailed installation manual and user guide, view ExNormalizeMets_Manual.pdf
+For a detailed installation manual and user guide, view ExNormalizeMets_Manual.pdf.